peter-wairimu/my_gallery/README.md

 # Description

-Blog app is an application where users get to see random quotes and blogs posted by others.
-They can alos like, comment and deleted a post if they want to.
+My photo gallery is a simple web where a user can get to interact with photos that i have posted also a user can get to add an image or delete an image.

 # Instructions

-(i).
-Sign up inorder to access the app if you don't have an account or login if you do
+(i). click on the view button to focus on that one image u can zoom in and zoom out.

 (ii).
-Write a comment on the comment section and click on the button beside to submit your comment.

-(iii).
-Create a blog and post it on the home page by simply clicking on the create blog button to write your blog then click on the post botton to post your blog.

-(iv).Live a like or disklike in any blog you choose.
+Click on the search bar input any category u want to search and it will be displayed.

+(iii). click on the card on the left to choose and view any category you are intrested in